 - Refrigerate the cake for at least 2 hours before serving it.
 The more it will stays in the fridge, the more the sponge cake will turn out moist because it will absorb the cream moisture, so you can make it the day before.

-If you want to get a perfect sponge cake, you have to be patient and mix the eggs and sugar with an electric hand mixer until the batter turn out thick and pale.
-You will give a spongy structure to the cake thanks to the air bubbles that you incorporate while mixing.
+If you want to get a perfect sponge cake, you have to be patient and mix the eggs and sugar with an electric hand mixer until the batter turns out thick and pale.
+You will get a spongy cake structure thanks to the air bubbles you incorporated while mixing.
 I suggest you to not use a whisk because it will be very hard to get a thick batter without an electric tool!

 I prefer using a piping bag with an 1 cm round piping tip for spreading a regular layer of whipping cream under and over the strawberry slices filling.
 If you don’t have a piping bag, don’t worry!
 You can just place the whipped cream with a spoon and carefully spread it with a spatula.

 I’ve brushed some gelatin over the strawberries on top of the cake to get a lovely shiny finishing, but you can skip this step.